 Shifting the Management and Leadership Paradigm

 Adopting a new operating system like Matrix Management 2.0™ (MM 2.0™) that truly supports your strategies is no simple task.
 The leap from Vertical Management 1.0 or Matrix Management 1.0 to the first level of Matrix Management 2.0™ maturity requires a significant paradigm shift in the way you think about managing and leading an organization.
 Letting go of managing solely from your verticals and shifting to managing two-dimensionally — both horizontally and vertically — will be the most difficult leg of your journey to matrix maturity.

 Each level of matrix maturity is tied to a SPARC™ Key — Structure, Productivity, Accountability, Relationship Management and Collaborative Leadership — the foundations of Matrix Management 2.0™.
 Becoming more matrix mature isn’t always a linear path on the roadmap.
 You don’t necessarily need to achieve the highest level of maturity for every SPARC™ Key.
 Your business strategy might require you to be at level 3 for the leadership keys (ARC) and level 2 for the organizational keys (SPA).

 Progression through the 5 levels of the Matrix Management 2.0™ Maturity Model requires commitment, hard work, and patience — qualities that are essential in today’s quickly changing business environment.
 Defining what level of maturity is right for your organization is one facet of creating a robust and effective organizational strategy that supports the business strategy or strategies you’ve defined.

 Are you ready to begin building the future of your matrix organization?
 Get started by taking our free One-Minute Matrix Assessment and find out where you need to go — then take one more step, and one more, and you’re on the road to success!

-If you’d like to find out more about Matrix Management 2.0™, we invite you to download our complimentary eBook, Matrix Management Reinvented: Book 1 – The New Game in Town.
+If you’d like to find out more about Matrix Management 2.0™, we invite you to read our book, Matrix Management Reinvented: Book 1 – The New Game in Town.